abcotvdata/native-land-map/README.md

 Here are some highlights:

--In total*, 118 Indigenous territory boundaries and 76 languages overlap with our 8 market coverage areas.
+- In total*, 118 Indigenous territory boundaries and 76 languages overlap with our 8 market coverage areas.

--KABC/Los Angeles’s coverage area overlaps with:
+- KABC/Los Angeles’s coverage area overlaps with:
-  -27 Indigenous territory boundaries and 18 languages
+  - 27 Indigenous territory boundaries and 18 languages

--KGO/San Francisco’s coverage area overlaps with:
+- KGO/San Francisco’s coverage area overlaps with:
-  -27 Indigenous territory boundaries and 24 languages
+  - 27 Indigenous territory boundaries and 24 languages

--WABC/New York’s coverage area overlaps with:
+- WABC/New York’s coverage area overlaps with:
-  -24 Indigenous territory boundaries and 7 languages
+  - 24 Indigenous territory boundaries and 7 languages

 -KFSN/Fresno’s coverage area overlaps with:
   -15 Indigenous territory boundaries and 10 languages

--WTVD/Raleigh’s coverage area overlaps with:
+- WTVD/Raleigh’s coverage area overlaps with:
-  -14 Indigenous territory boundaries and 6 languages
+  - 14 Indigenous territory boundaries and 6 languages

--KTRK/Houston’s coverage area overlaps with:
+- KTRK/Houston’s coverage area overlaps with:
-  -13 Indigenous territory boundaries and 9 languages
+  - 13 Indigenous territory boundaries and 9 languages

--WLS/Chicago’s coverage area overlaps with:
+- WLS/Chicago’s coverage area overlaps with:
-  -6 Indigenous territory boundaries and 6 languages
+  - 6 Indigenous territory boundaries and 6 languages

--WPVI/Philadelphia’s coverage area overlaps with:
+- WPVI/Philadelphia’s coverage area overlaps with:
-  -4 Indigenous territory boundaries and 5 languages
+  - 4 Indigenous territory boundaries and 5 languages

 **Note: some territories and languages overlap with multiple DMAs.
 This total does NOT count those duplicates.*

 Contained in this repo:
--An excel sheet with 3 tabs:
+- An excel sheet with 3 tabs:
-  -**Every territory within our DMA**
+  1. **Every territory within our DMA**
-  -**Every language within our DMA**
+  2. **Every language within our DMA**
-    -Both the territories and languages tabs include links to the Native Land Digital description -**Number of territories and languages in each DMA** -A geojson (mapping) file for both the language and territory boundaries for each DMA.
+    -Both the territories and languages tabs include links to the Native Land Digital description
+  3. **Number of territories and languages in each DMA**
+- A geojson (mapping) file for both the language and territory boundaries for each DMA.
--A searchable map using Native Land Digital’s api.
+- A searchable map using Native Land Digital’s api.
 Search your zip code to find out which Indigenous territories have once overlapped with your zip code.